 For example, by making improvements in postural distortion we can decrease pain and anxiety, and thus the mind can become more at ease.

-Or by addressing paradoxical breathing we can greatly improve the postural tendency toward hyperflexion and thus its myriad problems can begin to resolve.
+Or by addressing paradoxical breathing we can greatly improve the postural tendency toward hyperflexion and thus its myriad problems can begin to resolve, to say nothing of the calming impact on the nervous system.

 Resolving one dysfunctional expression can, and often does, promote resolution of the other two.

-I am currently in the process of developing of a comprehensive video program specifically designed to address the three roots of unexplained pain.
+I am currently in the process of developing of a comprehensive video course specifically designed to address these roots of unexplained pain.